vlstill/tedi/memory-models.md

 While this formalization precedes the final C++11 standard, it seems that there were no changes in the specification of atomic operations after N3092.
 Nevertheless, there are some differences between the formalization and N3092 (which are justified in the paper).

-A notable feature of the C++ memory model is that any program which contains a data race on a non-atomic variable[^race] has undefined behavior.
+A notable feature of the C++ memory model is that any program which contains a data race on a non-atomic variable[^race] has undefined behaviour.
 This means that synchronization is possible only by atomic variables and concurrency primitives such as mutexes and condition variables.

 [^race]: Data race is defined as two accesses to the same non-atomic variable, at least one of them being a write, which are not synchronized so that they cannot happen concurrently.